JDare/Acetone/README.md

     Acetone::banMany("/post"); //will ban any URL starting with /post

-ban & banMany are much more efficient ways to remove lots of URL's due to Varnish' pattern matching, rather than having to make a single request for every URL.
+ban &amp; banMany are much more efficient ways to remove lots of URL's due to Varnish' pattern matching, rather than having to make a single request for every URL.

 FAQ
 =========